Fellowships, scholarships and bursaries

 Application and selection process

-The SACC establishes and administers the yearly timetable for advertising and selecting the Sheiham awardee.
-Once this has been decided, the SACC circulates information about the requirements and application deadlines to Cochrane entities and e-mail lists, and an announcement is posted on the ‘Cochrane Opportunities’ page of The Cochrane Collaboration’s website.
-Applications are reviewed by a selection panel, whose members are drawn mainly from African countries and is chaired by the Director of the SACC.
+Cochrane SA establishes and administers the yearly timetable for advertising and selecting the Sheiham awardee.
+Once this has been decided, the Cochrane SA circulates information about the requirements and application deadlines to Cochrane entities and e-mail lists, and an announcement is posted on the ‘Cochrane Opportunities’ page of the Cochrane website.
+Applications are reviewed by a selection panel chaired by the Director of Cochrane SA, whose members are drawn mainly from African countries.

 Timetable for applications for the Sheiham Award